influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/administration/backup-and-restore.md

 Restored from my-full-backup in 58.58301ms, transferred 569344 bytes
 ```

-#### Example 3: Perform a restore from an incremental backup for a single database and give the database a new name
+#### Perform a restore from an incremental backup for a single database and give the database a new name

 ```
 influxd-ctl restore -db <src> -newdb <dest> <path-to-backup-directory>